saraya209/saraya209.github.io/_pages/home.md

 title: ## Welcome to my website
 ---

+I'm a postdoctoral research fellow at Stanford University [Soil and Environmental Biogeochemistry group](https://pangea.stanford.edu/soils/).
+My research interests are in applying  machine learning and spatial analysis methods to address soil and environmental problems across scales.

+I am currently involved in unmanned aircraft systems based remote sensing research focused on deciphering arsenic concentrations on rice, and on determining subsurface biogeochemistry of a floodplain.

-I'm a recent Ph.D. graduate from the UC Merced [soil physics group](http://soilphysics.ucmerced.edu/).
-I am interested in applying machine learning and spatial analysis to address environmental problems across scales.
-My doctoral research is on linking soil structure and land surface characteristics with soil hydrology by using machine learning, unmanned aircraft systems, and observations from long-term conservation agriculture management.
+My recent doctoral dissertation at the UC Merced [Soil Physics group](http://soilphysics.ucmerced.edu/) was focused on linking soil structure and land surface characteristics with soil hydrology by using machine learning, unmanned aircraft systems, and observations from long-term conservation agriculture management.

-I primarily code in R and less so in Python.
-Software and computational tools I've worked with include ArcGIS/QGIS, Google Earth Engine API (JavaScript), Shiny development, Git, and high-performance computing.
+I primarily code in R and a little in Python.
+My computational proficiencies include ArcGIS, QGIS, Google Earth Engine API (JavaScript), Shiny development, Git, and high-performance computing.

 ## Publications
 - Araya, S. N., & Ghezzehei, T. A. (2019). **Using Machine Learning for Prediction of Saturated Hydraulic Conductivity and its Sensitivity to Soil Structural Perturbation**.
 Water Resources Research.
 55(7).
 5715-5737. [doi: 10.1029/2018WR024357](https://doi.org/10.1029/2018WR024357).